shrutimath99/WeatherApp/README.md

 `API_key`

 ## Installation and Run Locally

-Frontend Installation - Navigate to Frontend folder on master branch
+**For the application to run both frontend and backend server should be running and system should have internet access** Frontend Installation - Navigate to Frontend folder on master branch
 ```
 1. Run command